Family Encyclopedia >> Work

 "I care deeply about this relationship and I'm worried about where things are going."

-"It's OK to be angry." »
+"It's okay to feel angry."

-2. They become curious.
+2. They get curious.

 3. They focus on what matters.